mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 like there's going to be a job offer, but there's no way it's going to be enough to move my family to the most expensive city in America.
-And then, and then it was, so, but the, the real point is like the way that I got into like this Fang companies like Google and Netflix and those sorts of things really. a lot of my career has hinged on helping other people.
-Like if you are doing things to help other people in stack overflow, I did stuff to contribute on, get hub, and I, you know, tried to be as positive as I could. getting a foothold contributing and get hub on like large projects is very hard. you have to be willing to, you're going to get, you're going to send something in.
+And then, and then it was, so, but the, the real point is like the way that I got into like this FAANG companies like Google and Netflix and those sorts of things really. a lot of my career has hinged on helping other people.
+Like if you are doing things to help other people in stackoverflow, I did stuff to contribute on, Github, and I, you know, tried to be as positive as I could. getting a foothold contributing and Github on like large projects is very hard. you have to be willing to, you're going to get, you're going to send something in.
 It's going to get rejected.
 You're going to have to state your case as clearly and plainly as possible and accept rejection.
 If it, if your PR doesn't land or whatever, and then not give up and try again.
 And, but like people will see and remember positive interactions with you. and then, you know, when you get a chance to network with some of these people, You know, they, they remember that stuff.
-So a lot of like contributing to open source and answering people's questions online and trying to be a good citizen, you know, outside of just my office, like in the web community, has done things like it.
+So a lot of like contributing to open-source and answering people's questions online and trying to be a good citizen, you know, outside of just my office, like in the web community, has done things like it.
-It's the reason I work in an RX.
+It's the reason I work in an RXJs.
 Yes.
 Right now, like I was asked to work on a rewrite of arcs.
 Yes.
 It's not something I just took upon myself.
 And I even told them that I wasn't, wasn't qualified to do it.
 When they asked me to do that.
-So, yeah, I would, I mean, people that want to get in at a company like that first and foremost, the easiest way to get into the car Google is to go to school, get a CS degree, and then, you know, study up on your algorithms and go through their whole recruitment channels. but like, I don't have a CS degree, but I have a lot of experience. and.
+So, yeah, I would, I mean, people that want to get in at a company like that first and foremost, the easiest way to get into the company like Google is to go to school, get a CS degree, and then, you know, study up on your algorithms and go through their whole recruitment channels.but like, I don't have a CS degree, but I have a lot of experience. and.
 The route that I took to get in there.
 It was probably, it's probably more that I'm lucky.
 I'm lucky.
-That's probably a little bit more difficult, but like is, open source contribution and community interaction and, you know, trying to be a positive person and on the web, And those things can get you a long way, even, even in just to like a smaller community too.
+That's probably a little bit more difficult, but like is, open-source contribution and community interaction and, you know, trying to be a positive person and on the web, And those things can get you a long way, even, even in just to like a smaller community too.
 Like if in a smaller city or a less tech centric city than, like say the Silicon Valley area or something like that.
 So I know I rambled there for quite a bit, but,